 Ethics code: IR.MUBABOL.HRI.REC.1397.197

-Mousavi M, Harandi A, Moudi E, Gholinia H, Soleymani A. Impact of Endodontic Access Cavity Design on Canal Transportation and Centering Ability in Mandibular Molar: An Ex Vivo Study.
+Mousevi M, Harandi A, Moudi E, Gholinia H, Soleymani A. Impact of Endodontics access Cavity Design on Canal Transportation Centering Ability in Mandibular Molar: An Ex Vivo study.
 Caspian J Dent Res 2025; 14 (1) :49-58

 URL: